 Common fraud schemes & scams

-In the case of many common fraud schemes, the crime can be internal, external, or collusion.
+In the case of many common fraud schemes, the scam can be internal, external, or collusion.
 Internal fraud is when the crime is committed by someone within an organization - an employee depositing checks to their own account for example.
 External fraud is when a business is the victim of someone outside their organization - like a hacker sending spear phishing emails.
 And collusion is when the two work together, which could look like a corrupt banker approving bad loans in a mortgage fraud scheme.

 • First-party fraud is when a fraudster purposely misrepresents their identity by using a synthetic or stolen identity.